MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-03-Multi-stage-reasoning.md

 ---
 lab:
-    title: 'Multi-stage Reasoning with LangChain using Azure Databricks and Azure OpenAI'
+  title: Multi-stage Reasoning with LangChain using Azure Databricks and Azure OpenAI
+  description: Multi-stage reasoning is a cutting-edge approach in AI that involves
+    breaking down complex problems into smaller, more manageable stages.
+LangChain, a software framework, facilitates the creation of applications that leverage large language models (LLMs).
+When integrated with Azure Databricks, LangChain allows for seamless data loading, model wrapping, and the development of sophisticated AI agents.
+This combination is particularly powerful for handling intricate tasks that require a deep understanding of context and the ability to reason across multiple steps.
+  duration: 84 minutes
+  level: 300
+  islab: true
+  primarytopics:
+  - Azure
+  - Azure Databricks
 ---

 # Multi-stage Reasoning with LangChain using Azure Databricks and Azure OpenAI